An abstract decomposition of measures and its many applications: Introduction

 where $\mu_\cG(\bar{G}^c)=0$, and $\mu_\cG^\perp(G)=0$ for every $G\in\cG$.
 Moreover, the decomposition \eqref{DellacherieDecomp} is unique. \end{theorem}

 We find this decomposition result to be very neat, and we agree with Dellacherie that\footnote{This being our translation of the original French text `qui m\'eriterait d'\^{e}tre classique'.} `it deserves to be classical'.
 It is however a vast understatement to say that it has \emph{not} become classical.
-Indeed, we were not able to find any mention of it anywhere in the literature; even more curiously, Dellacherie himself, after introducing Theorem \ref{DellacherieThm}, never uses it once in his whole book, even if his \cite[Theorem T41, page 58]{Del72} can easily be proved using Theorem \ref{DellacherieThm}, as we will show in our Corollary \ref{cor: stop time decomp}.
+Indeed, we were not able to find any mention of it anywhere in the literature; even more curiously, Dellacherie himself, after introducing Theorem \ref{DellacherieThm}, never uses it once in his whole book, even if his \cite[Th.\ T41, page 58]{Del72} can easily be proved using Theorem \ref{DellacherieThm}, as we will show in our Corollary \ref{cor: stop time decomp}.

-The main contribution of this paper is then to show how Theorem \ref{DellacherieThm}, though easy to prove, can very profitably be applied to obtain many decompositions of measures (and processes), some well-known and some new; we hope our effort may help pluck Dellacherie's nice theorem from obscurity.
-Our additional contribution is to study the dependence of $\bar{G}$ and $\mu_\cG$ on $\cG$ and $\mu$. \\
+The main contributions of this paper are as follows.
+We first show how Theorem \ref{DellacherieThm}, though easy to prove, can very profitably be applied to obtain many decompositions of measures, stopping times and processes, some well-known and some new; to this purpose, we also provide an extension of Theorem \ref{DellacherieThm} to vector measures and we show that it can be applied to the stochastic integral and to spectral measures.

+We then study of the dependence of $\bar{G}$ and $\mu_\cG$ on $\cG$ and $\mu$.
+In particular, we characterise the two elements of the decompositions, $\mu_\cG$ and $\mu_\cG^\perp$, as projections in the sense of Riesz spaces and of metric spaces.
+Finally, we obtain a decomposition theorem for strictly positive operators on Riesz spaces which generalises Theorem \ref{DellacherieThm}.